biosustain/guidelines/README.md

 # Guidelines

-Author: Pasquale Domenico Colaianni, pasdom@biosustain.dtu.dk
+Author: Pasquale Domenico Colaianni, pasdom@dtu.dk, on behalf of the Informatics Platform.

-This document outlines guidelines for employees and collaborators at CFB, with the goal of educating readers and minimizing the likelihood of issues arising with our computational platforms.
+This document outlines guidelines for employees and collaborators at BRIGHT, with the goal of educating readers and minimizing the likelihood of issues arising with our computational platforms.

-I will keep this document up-to-date with the needs of the center.
+This document is kept up-to-date with the needs of the institute.

-You are welcome to contact me for corrections and improvements.
-I understand that what has worked for me might not necessarily work for all: in that case, I encourage engaging in a discussion.
+Corrections and improvements are welcome.
+What has worked in one context may not necessarily work for all: in such cases, discussion is encouraged.

 ## Table of Contents